dhellmann/pymotw-3/source/collections/chainmap.rst

 ==========

 The ``ChainMap`` stores the list of mappings over which it searches in a list in its :attr:`maps` attribute.
-The list is mutable, so it is possible to add new mappings directly or to change the order of the elements to control look-up and update behavior.
+This list is mutable, so it is possible to add new mappings directly or to change the order of the elements to control lookup and update behavior.

 .. literalinclude:: collections_chainmap_reorder.py
    :caption: